rayenebech/LLM-course-2024/Report.md

 - **OOV Problem**: The vocabulary of language models, no matter how big it is, remains limited by a constant size.
 If a new word comes that does not exist in the vocabulary, the model will not be able to construct meaningful embeddings for it (Out-of-Vocabulary).
 However, with many tokenizers today (sub-word tokenizers), this problem is mitigated by breaking the new word into known tokens.
 If no known token is found in the vocabulary, the new word can be decomposed into a sequence of characters but never remains an unknown entity for the model.

-## 3. What different tokenization algorithms are there and which ones are the most popular ones and why?
+## 3. Different Tokenization Algorithms

 There are different types of tokenizers based on the algorithms used to break down a sequence of words into tokens.
 We can discuss three main tokenization methods: